6 reasons why art and crafts are important for child development

 What you can do to promote child development at home

-As you can see, there are many reasons for your child to do art and crafts that will improve child development.
+As you can see, there are many reasons for your child to do art and crafts that will improve child development. and learn creative thinking.
 But I also think it’s a great way for parents in Hong Kong to spend quality time with your kids and keep them off those screens!

 If you are looking for fun arts and craft ideas, check out the DIY activities on our blog.
 Or if you are interested in a convenient way to try a range of different art and craft activities at home with your kids in Hong Kong, why not subscribe to ActivityBox!